thomas-fossati/draft-kat/draft-bft-rats-kat.md

 - The signature protecting the PAT MUST pass verification when using available trust anchor(s).
-- The PAT MUST be checked for replays, which can be checked by comparing the nonce included in one of the claims and matching it against the nonce provided to the attester.
+- The chaining of PAT and KAT MUST be verified.
+The detailed verification procedure depends on the chaining mechanism utilized.
 - The claims in the PAT MUST be matched against stored reference values.
 - The signature protecting the KAT MUST pass verification.